Skip to content

 What is Technical Debt?

-Technical debt refers to the implied cost of future work that must be done when choosing a quick fix now instead of implementing a better approach that would take longer.
+Technical debt refers to the implied cost of future work that must be done when choosing a quick fix now instead of implementing a better approach that would take longer, often seen in early-stage software decisions during product development.
 As financial debt accrues interest over time, technical debt also compounds, making future changes increasingly complex and expensive.

 Ward Cunningham, who coined the term in 1992, explained it with a financial metaphor: taking shortcuts is like taking out a loan – you get something now by incurring costs plus interest in the future.
 The "principal" is the work required to eliminate the technical shortcut, while the "interest" is the extra effort needed to work around these shortcuts.